National Audit of Intermediate Care

 To meet the challenge of an ageing population, we need to understand how best to support older people at vulnerable times; particularly when they are at risk of hospital admission or being discharged from hospital.
 Intermediate Care provides alternative, community based services to better meet the needs of older people and enable more efficient patient flows through the health and social care system.

-The National Audit of Intermediate Care aims to take a whole system view of the effectiveness of intermediate care, to develop quality standards and patient outcome measures and to assess local performance against the agreed, national standards.
+The NAIC aims to take a whole system view of the effectiveness of intermediate care, to develop quality standards and patient outcome measures and to assess local performance against the agreed, national standards.
 Identification of potential productivity gains in intermediate care and linked potential cost savings in secondary care are key outputs of the project.
-The NAIC reports were welcomed by the Department of Health and NHS England as an important contribution to our understanding of how intermediate care services have developed nationally.
+The NAIC is complimented by a large and highly innovative service user element containing standardised outcome and patient reported experience measures.